Published:

 Anti-Patterns: The Trust Monopoly

 In global value chains, parties often have to rely on expensive intermediaries or blindly trust a partner's system.
 This leads to high transaction costs, slow processes and a risk of data manipulation.
-Traditional databases can be modified by an administrator at any time — a Blockchain prevents this at the technical level.
+Traditional databases can be modified by an administrator at any time.
+A Blockchain makes unauthorised changes detectable and harder under the chosen consensus and governance model.
+It does not prevent them absolutely, since chain reorganisations, compromised keys, smart-contract bugs and administrative power in permissioned chains remain possible weak points.

 Decentralised Automation